lukejharmon/lanyon/chapters_preref/chapter6_beyondbm_pre.md

 # Chapter 6: Beyond Brownian Motion

+## Section 6.1: Introduction

 Detailed studies of contemporary evolution have revealed a rich variety of processes that influence how traits evolve through time.
 Consider the famous studies of Darwin’s finches, Geospiza, in the Galapagos islands carried out by Peter and Rosemary Grant, among others.
 These studies have documented the action of natural selection on traits from one generation to the next.
 One can see very clearly how changes in climate – especially the amount of rainfall – affect the availability of different types of seeds.
 These changing resources in turn affect which individuals survive within the population.
 When natural selection acts on traits that can be inherited from parents to offspring, those traits evolve.